Student Fee Advisory Committee - UTDPP1037

-The Committee membership consists of 9 voting members and shall include 5 student members, 2 faculty and 2 staff members appointed by the President or his designee.
+The Committee membership consists of 9 voting members and shall include 5 student members, two faculty and two staff members appointed by the President or their designee.

-Student members shall be appointed in accordance with state law and with the Constitution and By-Laws of the Student Senate.
-Three students shall serve two-year terms and two students shall serve one-year terms.
+Student members shall be appointed in accordance with state law and with the Constitution and By-Laws of the Student Government and the Graduate Student Assembly.
+Two students, appointed by Student Government, shall serve two-year terms and three students, two appointed by Student Government and the other appointed by the Graduate Student Assembly, shall serve one-year terms.
 Student members shall be representative of all students currently enrolled at UT Dallas.

-Staff members shall be appointed from the administrative and professional or classified staff rosters.
+Staff members shall be nominated from the administrative and professional or classified staff rosters by the Staff Council.

 The Vice President for Student Affairs serves as the Responsible University Official for the Committee and shall convene the first meeting of the Committee each fall term for the purpose of selecting the Chair and Vice Chair.

-Non-voting ex-officio members of the committee include the Dean of Students and the Assistant Vice President for Student Affairs.
+Non-voting ex-officio members of the committee include the Dean of Students and the Senior Director for Finance and Administration for the Division of Student Affairs.